KarlJohnsonnn/MeteoDataComparison/README.md

     - from ........ (integer) starting time of the desired date in UTC, format: HHMM, e.g.: 0710
     - to .......... (integer) end time of the desired date in UTC, format: HHMM, e.g.: 1240

-  $ python3 LIMRAD94-MIRA35-comparison.py minheight maxheight date from to
+  $ python Main-Comparison.py minheight maxheight date from to

 Program Settings: